ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Working With Wallet Smart Contracts
+# Working with wallet smart contracts

 ## 👋 Introduction

 Learning how wallets and transactions work on TON before beginning smart contracts development is essential.
 This knowledge will help developers understand the interaction between wallets, messages, and smart contracts to implement specific development tasks.

 :::tip
-It's recommended to get acquainted with [Types of Wallet Contracts](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts) article before reading this tutorial.
+Before starting this tutorial, we recommend reviewing the [Types of Wallet Contracts](/v3/documentation/smart-contracts/contracts-specs/wallet-contracts) article.
 :::

-In this section we’ll learn to create operations without using pre-configured functions to understand development workflows.
-All references necessary for the analysis of this tutorial are located in the references chapter.
+This section will teach us to create operations without using pre-configured functions to understand development workflows.
+The references chapter contains all the necessary references for analyzing this tutorial.

 ## 💡 Prerequisites

 This tutorial requires basic knowledge of JavaScript and TypeScript or Golang.
-It is also necessary to hold at least 3 TON (which can be stored in an exchange account, a non-custodial wallet, or by using the Telegram bot wallet).
+It is also necessary to hold at least 3 TON (which can be stored in an exchange account, a non-custodial wallet, or the Telegram bot wallet).
 It is necessary to have a basic understanding of [cell](/v3/concepts/dive-into-ton/ton-blockchain/cells-as-data-storage), [addresses in TON](/v3/documentation/smart-contracts/addresses), [blockchain of blockchains](/v3/concepts/dive-into-ton/ton-blockchain/blockchain-of-blockchains) to understand this tutorial.

 :::info MAINNET DEVELOPMENT IS ESSENTIAL
 Working with the TON Testnet often leads to deployment errors, difficulty tracking transactions, and unstable network functionality.
-Therefore, it could be beneficial to complete most development on the TON Mainnet to potentially avoid these issues, which might be necessary to reduce the number of transactions and thereby possibly minimize fees.
+Completing most of the development on the TON Mainnet could help avoid potential issues.
+This may reduce the number of transactions and minimize fees.
 :::

-## 💿 Source Code
+## 💿 Source code

 All code examples used in this tutorial can be found in the following [GitHub repository](https://github.com/aSpite/wallet-tutorial).

-## ✍️ What You Need To Get Started
+## ✍️ What you need to get started

 - Ensure NodeJS is installed.
 - Specific Ton libraries are required and include: @ton/ton 13.5.1+, @ton/core 0.49.2+ and @ton/crypto 3.2.0+.

-**OPTIONAL**: If you prefer to use Go instead of JS, it is necessary to install the  [tonutils-go](https://github.com/xssnick/tonutils-go) library and the GoLand IDE to conduct development on TON.
+**OPTIONAL**: If you prefer Go instead of JS, install the [tonutils-go](https://github.com/xssnick/tonutils-go) library and the GoLand IDE to develop on TON.
 This library will be used in this tutorial for the GO version.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">